Tecnativa/docker-ocb/README.md

 ## To change the list of enabled repositories

-Edit the [scripts/list.csv](https://github.com/Tecnativa/docker-ocb/blob/9.0/scripts/list.csv) file.
+Edit the corresponding CSV file found under `./install`.
 It has these columns:

 1. Path to zip package.
 2. Path where to save (under `/opt/odoo/available`).